 Whether or not the housing market is booming or struggling, now is almost certainly the right time for you to buy the freehold of your block.

 Why?

-- 1. As the remaining term of your lease gets shorter, enfranchisement becomes increasingly expensive.
-In particular, once a lease drops below 80 years then an additional sum of money will become payable to your freeholder [called the 'Marriage Value'].
+- 1 As the remaining term of your lease gets shorter, enfranchisement - increasingly becomes expensive.
+In particular, once a lease drops below years then an additional sum of money will become payable to your freeholder (called the "marriage value).
 This sum can add significantly to the premium you will need to pay your freeholder as part of the cost of freehold purchase - and marriage value rises sharply as the remaining term of your lease gets shorter.
-So if your lease is getting near to that critical 80 year point, now is definitely the right time to crack on with enfranchisement - 2.
-The market valuation of your flat has a big impact on the premium you will need to pay to your freeholder in exchange for the purchase of a share in the freehold itself. - 3.
-So whether the housing market is strong and your flat continues to increase in value, or if the housing market is depressed and prices aren't currently rising, but will soon as that market recovers, NOW is the best time for you to exercise your right to enfranchise. - 4.
-Buying a share of your freehold can make your flat easier to sell. - Exercising your right to enfranchise and granting yourself a 999 year lease will make your flat easier to mortgage.
-Many mortgage lenders have become increasingly reluctant to lend on short lease properties - often requiring a remaining lease term of 75 years more - and their criteria seem to be growing increasingly tight. - Unless you buy your share of the freehold and grant yourself a 999 year lease, or go for an individual lease extension, your flat is diminishing asset.
+So if your lease is getting near to critical 80 year point, now is the right time to crack on with enfranchisement. - 2 The market valuation of your flat has a big impact on the premium you will need to pay to your freeholder.in exchange for the purchase of a share in the freehold itself. - 3 So whether the housing market is strong and your flat continues to increase in value, or if the housing market is depressed and prices are not currently rising, but will as soon as the market recovers, NOW is the best time for you to exercise your right to enfranchise. - 4 Buying a share of your freehold can make your flat easier to sell.

+- 5 Exercising your right to enfranchise and granting yourself a 999 year lease will make your flat easier mortgage.
+Many mortgage lenders have become increasingly reluctant to lend on short lease properties, often requiring a remaining lease term of 75 years or more, and their criteria be growing seem to increasingly tight. - 6 Unless you buy your share of the freehold and grant yourself a 999 year lease, or go for an individual lease extension your flat is diminishing asset.
 Eventually the lease will run out entirely and you will be left with nothing.